The who’s and how’s of benefits enrollment

 Note: Have your dependents’ Social Security numbers (SSNs) on hand when enrolling them in benefits.
 U.S. health care reform requires SSNs to be reported to the IRS for each covered individual.

-Domestic partners—Your qualifying domestic partner must be in a committed relationship with you, be at least age 18, and provide a Domestic Partner Declaration [PDF] or Affidavit [PDF] to Concierge for the benefits to become effective.
+Domestic partners—Your qualifying domestic partner must be in a committed relationship with you, be at least age 18, and either registered with any state or local government registry or provide a Domestic Partner Declaration [PDF] or Affidavit [PDF] to Concierge for the benefits to become effective.

 Domestic partner coverage is paid with after-tax dollars and is subject to imputed income taxation.
 However, to offer more equitable tax treatment for employees who cover a domestic partner, Salesforce covers the additional taxes that must be paid on the imputed income.
 The reporting of the imputed income and the tax payment amount is made at the end of the calendar year, after your last regular paycheck has been issued to you.